VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 Portfolio websites are not something that all coders create, but they have become increasingly popular.
 They help you stand out against applicants who don't have a portfolio website.
 They are a nice-looking place to talk about yourself more in-depth, and most importantly, they are an excellent place to show off your projects which can be hard to show off appropriately in a resume or through GitHub links.

 Before designing your portfolio website, get inspiration from others.
 [Feel free to use my portfolio website as an example](https://verdantfox.com/).
-And take a look at a host of others.
-Try typing "example coding portfolio websites" into google.
+Then try typing "example coding portfolio websites" into google.
 You'll get a lot of hits.
 Here's a blog post from that search that came up called "[15 Web Developer Portfolios to Inspire You](https://www.freecodecamp.org/news/15-web-developer-portfolios-to-inspire-you-137fb1743cae/)".

 ## Write a coding blog

-I highly recommend starting a coding blog -- that is -- a blog where you write about concepts you've learned while coding.
+I highly recommend starting a coding blog—that is—a blog where you write about concepts you've learned while coding.
 I didn't begin blogging until last year, but it is something I wish I had started when I was first learning to code.
 Just write about anything and everything that you're learning.
 Don't worry if someone else has already written about that topic.
 Writing a coding blog serves four purposes.

 1. To explain a topic to someone else, you have to understand that topic deeply.
 Therefore, your understanding of the code will improve dramatically for every topic you write about.
 2. It's valuable to other novice coders.
 You can talk about topics in a way other new coders will understand.
 If you are learning this topic for the first time, someone else is too (or will be soon), and they might appreciate your explanations.